OpSecId/untp.traceability.site/README.md

 This project aims to support the UNTP pilots by providing test data for testing and demonstration purposes.

+## Disclaimer

+All content on this site is currently to be considered in DRAFT state and is subject to change at a moment's notice.

 ## Parties

 A party is an actor in the supply-chain playing a specific role which can be subcategorized as an issuer or a consumer (verifier).